icons8/lunacy-docs/docs/components.md

    Select an instance of the component you want to edit.
 Then press `Enter` or click the **Edit main component** button (![Edit master component button](public/symbols-editsymbolbtn.png)) on the context toolbar.

    This enables the component editor.
 The main component appears over the selected instance.
-The **Object list** panel displays the list of the component components.
+The Layer List displays the list of the component components.
 The rest of the canvas becomes dimmed.

-2. Edit the component in the same way as any other object/group object.
+2. Edit the component in the same way as any other layer/layer group.
 You can change its size, color, text or any other properties using the set of tools in the Inspector.
 3. To exit the editor, do one of the following:
     * Click ![Edit main component button](public/symbols-editsymbolbtn.png) on the context tool bar.
     * Click anywhere over the dimmed area.